-Please note: Although we will acknowledge all submissions, we reserve the right to choose which symbols to use in the Lotus Blossoms Bazaar printing project.
-We may not be able to use all designs submitted.
+Although we will acknowledge all submissions, we reserve the right to choose which symbols to use in the Lotus Power of Pattern backdrop project.
+We will not be able to use all designs submitted.

-Contact Outreach Director (and symbol wrangler) Loraine Martin, loraine [at] lotusfest.org or (812) 336-6599.
+Contact Outreach Director Loraine Martin, loraine [at] lotusfest.org or (812) 336-6599.
 Download a PDF flyer with basic information about the Power of Pattern project.

-Part of 2013 Lotus Blossoms Educational Outreach.
-Made possible with support from the Bloomington Arts Commission, the Mathers Museum of World Cultures, Ivy Tech – Bloomington, the Indiana Arts Commission, and the National Endowment for the Arts.
-Lotus Blossoms made possible with support from Old National Bank Foundation.
+Made possible with support from the Bloomington Arts Commission, Ivy Tech – Bloomington, the Indiana Arts Commission, and the National Endowment for the Arts.